 Additionally, SqlBak’s Health Check dashboard allows you to easily determine what folders and files occupy your disk.
 It can be found at your server settings page at the “Alerts and health check” tab:

 ☑ Check for free memory available for SQL Server

-Besides monitoring server’s free disk space you also need to take note of how much free memory is available on your server.
+Besides monitoring the server’s free disk space you also need to take note of how much free memory is available on your server.
 If the amount of free memory is approaching some critical value you need to take steps to free it.